-Joe at SelfDecode has written many blog posts on the gene varients of the BDNF and the impacts the varients have on symptoms such as migraines, anxiety, depression and more and I am sharing my personal genotype report below.
-I highly recommend SelfDecode as a source of actionable information based on your unique genetic pre-disposition.
+Joe at SelfDecode has written many blog posts on the gene variants of the BDNF and the impacts the variants have on symptoms such as migraines, anxiety, depression, and more and I am sharing my personal genotype report below.
+I highly recommend SelfDecode as a source of actionable information based on your unique genetic predisposition.